muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 Signing In behind a Proxy
 =========================

-If you need to use a proxy to access Telegram, you will need to either:
+If you need to use a proxy to access dxdmgch, you will need to either:

 * For Python >= 3.6 : `install python-socks[asyncio]`__